 A short walk from the Red Square is the Tomb of the Unknown Soldier, a war memorial dedicated to the Russian soldiers killed in World War 2.
 The memorial consists of a tomb with a laurel branch and a soldier’s helmet laid upon a banner.
 Two guards are situated at either side of the memorial and you can watch as they perform a changing of the guard every hour.

-The Museum of Cosmonautics is next up.
+The Museum of Cosmonautics is next up on your Moscow in 72 hours list.
 It’s a short walking distance from the VDNKh metro stop on the orange line, line 6.
 The museum is easily spotted due to the massive monument on top showing a rocket flying into space.
 It costs a total of 250 rubles (£3 / $4) to enter with the museum open every day from 10am, closing at 7pm on Monday, Tuesday, Wednesday, Friday and Sunday whilst closing at 9pm on the other days.

 There are around 85,000 artefacts from the soviet era right through to the current date is on show through the large museum.
 It is very impressive with a number of original space suits, stories on the first dogs in space and the story of Yuri Gagarin.
 Yuri was the first human to journey into space and became a national hero upon his return.
 It’s also interesting to see the propaganda posters during the space race with the US.